 #3 Adjust your wear to weather and culture

-Summer days can be extremely hot with temperatures well over 40 degrees Celsius.
-And winter nights can be very cold with temperatures well below zero.
-It is important to wear clothes that fit the weather.
-During the cold winter, we use farwa’s our long, thick coats to keep us warm.
+Summer days can be sweltering with temperatures well over 40 degrees Celsius.
+And winter nights can be cold with temperatures well below zero.
+It is essential to wear clothes that fit the weather.
+During the cold winter, we use farwa’s, our long, thick coats to keep us warm.
 And during summer we protect our skin from sunlight by wearing our long-sleeved thoabs of thin fabrics.

 We advise our guests to bring different layers of clothes.
-This way you can adept your wear to all types of weather during the day and night.
+This way, you can adapt your wear to all types of weather during the day and night.
 Further, it is highly appreciated if you dress modestly.
-This way you make sure not to run into an awkward situation if you meet local Bedouin.
+This way, you make sure not to run into an awkward situation if you meet local Bedouin.
 Read more about this in our blog ‘How to dress for the desert’.